learn-co-curriculum/phase-0-javascript-events/README.md

 Here, we have a simplified code snippet that will turn the background of a container with an id of `container` green.

-Change to `addEventListener` – here and elsewhere.
+KELLYE: Change to `addEventListener` – here and elsewhere.

 ```js
 var container = document.querySelector("#container")